ecankaya1/ActiveDirectoryLab/README.md

 ![AD client computer](https://github.com/ecankaya1/ActiveDirectoryLab/blob/main/Images/AD%20Computers%20OU.png)

-- Open the client VM as it should of finished restarting. <br>
+- Open the client VM as it should have finished restarting. <br>
 - Click log in as other user. <br>
 - Log in as the yourself (from when you added your name to the top of the PowerShell script) e.g. username will be 'ecankaya' and the password will be 'Password1' <br>
 - When logged in, naviage to Command Prompt (CMD) and in the command line type 'whoami'. <br>

 ![whoami](https://github.com/ecankaya1/ActiveDirectoryLab/blob/main/Images/Signing%20In%20User%20On%20Client.png)

-- The Active Directory Lab will now be succesfully setup to simulate a small corporate network. <br>
+- The Active Directory Lab will now be successfully setup to simulate a small corporate network. <br>